gemc/clas12Tags_old/README.md

 Tags
 ----

+- 4a.2.2: Same as 4a.2.1 with:

+	- (target from CAD)
+	- (new geant4 version)
+	- htcc wc invisible
+	- no transparency in MM

 - 4a.2.1: Same as 4a.2.0 with:

 	- fixes to CAD modeling of both the beamline and the torus